quantbin/logit-regression/README.md

 # Interpretation of results
 In many cases the two-logit model provides a much better fit than one-logit model.
 One possible explanation can be that there are two parallel epidemics taking place either in different geographies (within the same country) or in two different population groups in the same location that do not interact with each other and posess different characteristics (mobility, infection rate etc).

 Taking Italy and Spain, for example, the first hump is tall and narrow, which indicates fast spread with high mortality rate - probably nursing homes.
-Second hump could be the general population:
+Second hump could be the general population.
+First wave is over by now (April 30), while the second is in decline:

 ![italy (two hump)](https://github.com/quantbin/logit-regression/blob/master/img/italy-2h.png?raw=true)